EarthCheck: Certification programs

 EarthCheck has sustainability certification and programs for tourism businesses, hotels, destinations, governments, developers and building designers, terrestrial and marine parks, and events.

-EarthCheck Certified

 EarthCheck Certified is a programme designed for travel and tourism businesses focusing on sustainable tourism.
-It provides a clear and structured way for these businesses to measure and improve their environmental and social impact.
 The programme is relevant as the industry faces increasing pressure to operate sustainably and reduce its ecological footprint.
 By participating in EarthCheck Certified, businesses can demonstrate their commitment to sustainable practices, such as reducing carbon emissions and conserving resources.
-The certification process is straightforward and rigorous, ensuring that businesses adhere to holistic criteria across the triple bottom line.